theCalcaholic/ncp-monitoring-dashboard/README.md

     * The username and password of an admin user (see 2.) go in `NEXTCLOUD_USERNAME` and `NEXTCLOUD_PASSWORD`
     * The username and password from the ncp metrics app (see 1.) go in `NCP_METRICS_USERNAME` and `NCP_METRICS_PASSWORD`

-5. Run the start script from a terminal with the command `./start.sh`
+5. Run the `start.sh` script either from a terminal or by double clicking it

 You should now be able to reach your grafana instance at https://localhost:3000 and login with: